-CAESAR brings together 10 Italian institutions as partners, 95 researchers, and tackles the main relevant aspects of SWE science.
-It is also devoted to realize the prototype of the scientific data centre for Space Weather of the Italian Space Agency (ASI) called ASPIS (ASI SPace Weather InfraStructure).
+CAESAR rallies a great part of the Space Weather (SWE) Italian community and tackles the main relevant aspects of SWE science.
+It will realize the prototype of the scientific data centre for Space Weather of the Italian Space Agency (ASI) called ASPIS (ASI SPace Weather InfraStructure).

-CAESAR approach
+CAESAR scientific approach